 - Homemade Peanut Butter Chocolate Chip Larabars (gluten, grain, and dairy free)

-Check out these other Back To School Posts!
+Check out these other kids’ health posts!